palestne/palestne.github.io/README.md

-# PROi Guide
+# PROi Scribbles

 Home of the PROi repo.
-See the guide here: https://palestne.github.io
+See the scribbles here: https://palestne.github.io

 ----